NOTE: We are no longer accepting contributors.

-Below you’ll find our guidelines and instructions on how to become a contributor but please note that decline 95% of submissions.
+Below you’ll find our guidelines and instructions on how to become a contributor but please note that we decline roughly 97% of submissions.

 Funnel Overload provides proven, and actionable strategies to get more customers.

 Our audience primarily consists of marketers and business owners that need help acquiring leads, and converting those leads into customers.

 Understanding this is key if your pitch is to be accepted.

 We are primarily looking for content focused on email marketing, sales funnels, marketing automation, and conversion rate optimization.

 Specifically – case studies that showcase results you’ve gotten for a client (or yourself) and exactly how you got those results.

 - You must be the writer – we do not allow ghost written content.